Ultimate Fighting Championship: UFC Performance Institute

 The UFC Performance Institute is the official mixed martial arts school for UFC.
-The building is located in Las Vegas, Nevada opposite the UFC APEX.
+The building is located in Las Vegas, Nevada opposite the UFC Apex.
 The institute was opened in 2017, and is the world's first mixed martial arts center for innovation, research and training.
 As many as 400 MMA athletes have visited the center, as well as NFL, NBA, NHL and MLB athletes.

-UFC Performance Institute- Shanghai

-In June 2019, a second facility was opened in Shanghai, China.
-It has been used to train athletes from China for the Olympic games.